matteobenigni/Projects/project2/README.md

                     pip install -r requirements.txt

-- Once the installation is complete, run the program by entering the following command or run it by pressing the play button:
+- Once the installation is complete, run the program by entering the following command or run it manually:

                      python holiday.py